 Sec.
 2.6. (a) The following utilities are exempt from this section:

-(1) A municipally owned utility.
+(1) Indiana Municipal Power Agency;

-(2) A cooperatively owned utility
+(2) Hoosier Energy Rural Electric Cooperative; and

-(3) A utility submitting an IRP under subsection 2(b) of this rule.
+(3) Wabash Valley Power Association.

 (b) The utility shall provide information requested by an interested party relating to the development of the utility’s IRP.

-(c) The utility shall solicit, consider, and timely respond to all relevant input relating to the development of the utility’s IRP provided by interested parties, the commission, and its staff.
+(c) The utility shall solicit, consider, and timely respond to all relevant input relating to the development of the utility’s IRP provided by interested parties, the OUCC, the commission, and its staff.

 (d) The utility retains full responsibility for the content of its IRP.